 Camper Health & Wilderness First Aid

 Campers are required to be healthy upon arrival to camp.
-They must arrive at camp physically and mentally healthy, with the ability to participate in all camp activities, and without communicable illness or disease.
+They must arrive at camp physically and mentally well, with the ability to participate in all camp activities, and without injury or communicable illness.
 Due to living, eating and sleeping in close proximity at camp, we must start with and maintain a healthy environment for the group.
 Because of the wilderness-based nature of Alpengirl's adventures, there are no base camp facilities nor extra health care staff hired to care for campers who are ill or injured and unable to participate in daily camp activities.

-Upon registering a camper, parents agree to contact Alpengirl if any medical or health condition changes occur before the start of the camp session which might affect the camper's ability to join us, fully participate at camp, or that might affect others in the group.
+Upon registering a camper, parents agree to contact Alpengirl if any medical or health conditions change before the start of the camp session which might affect the camper's ability to join us, fully participate at camp, or that might affect others in the group.

 Stay At Home Guidelines

 Unfortunately, illness, injury and other unforeseen events may occur prior to camp that would prevent a camper from starting camp.
 In this case, please notify the Camp Director right away and discuss if there are any special arrangements that can be made to have the camper join us at a later date.
 Stay at home guidelines for illness:

-- If the camper has had a fever, cough, sore throat or shortness of breath or any other communicable disease symptoms in the past in the past 2 weeks - stay at home, call us.
+- If the camper has had a fever, cough, sore throat or shortness of breath or any other communicable disease symptoms - stay at home, call us.

 - If the camper has a cold, earache, migraine headache, rash, is vomiting or has diarrhea - stay at home, call us.

 - If the camper is just not feeling well, unusually tired, low activity level, pale, lack of appetite - stay at home, call us.